Marionette-Software/marionette-configurator/README.md

 6. Teams can introduce their custom plugins and features.
 From introducing 3rd party services like custom bots, to integrating local banks, payment gateways, liquidity providers, market makers as well as very custom and unique user facing services.

+**What are the limitations of Marionette Public Test Drive?**

+1. Marionette Public Test Drive release features limited functionality across the full scope of the software, from Admin to Add-on Features to End-User UI.
+But it is fully compatible and can be upgraded to the full scope and capabilities of Marionette commercially licensed version of the software.

+2. Marionette Public Test Drive has the standard Admin Panel that doesn't include flexible multi-admin roles and configurable admin capabilities defined by the super admin.

+3. Admin Panel in Marionette Public Test Drive doesn't offer the suite of user behavior and security features available in commercial version of Marionette.

+4. Marionette Public Test Drive CANNOT be used for production purposes as a revenue generating service.
+The limitations are in the form of a legal agreement attached to Marionette Software repos on GitHub.

 **!!
 Before you begin, please read the following paragraph summary and get acquainted with the License Agreement for Marionette Software Test Drive !!**
 By accessing this repository, or any other repository related to Marionette Software (https://github.com/Marionette-Software), you understand and agree that the software in these repositories cannot be used for any commercial purposes without obtaining a separate commercial license from Licensor.
 "Commercial purposes" include, but are not be limited to, any use that involves generating revenue, profit, or financial gain directly or indirectly.
 You agree not to modify, adapt, translate, reverse engineer, decompile, disassemble, or create derivative works based on the Software.
 You agree not to remove or alter any copyright, trademark, or other proprietary notices from the Software.
 You agree not to rent, lease, loan, or sublicense the Software to any third party.
 You agree not to use the Software in a manner that violates any applicable laws or regulations.
 By accesssing the software in this reposotory, or any other repository related to Marionette Software, you agree to abide by the terms and conditions detailed in the 'TuneX LLC Marionette Software Creative Commons CC-BY-NC-ND-4.0 International Public License'.